arendst/Tasmota/CONTRIBUTING.md

 ## Triaging of Issues/PR's

-1. Any contributor of the project can participate in the triaging process, if he/she chooses to do so.
+1. Any contributor to the project can participate in the triaging process, if he/she chooses to do so.
 2. An issue that needs to be closed, either due to not complying with this policy, or for other reasons, should be closed by a contributor.
 3. Issues that are accepted should be marked with appropriate labels.
 4. Issues that could impact functionality for many users should be considered severe.